REJOICING OVER GOD’S WILL

-Some time later I was sitting in the chapel at Berean reading my Bible.
+Some time later, I was sitting in the chapel at Berean reading my Bible.
 All of a sudden there was a Presence at my right hand.
 I do not know whether it was the Lord or an angel.
 The Bible I was reading began to make sense in a way it never had before.
 It’s difficult to explain.
 But things came to me that I had never understood or had not heard preached clearly.

 The Bible has been unfolding to me ever since, and I have kept my word to the Lord.
 I have made some mistakes, but I repented, made things right, and pressed forward in Christ.
 Right now as I am typing I know of no area in my life in which I am being disobedient to God.
 If God shows me something wrong, I will confess it, ask forgiveness, and ask the Lord to help me never do that again—not for eternity.
 So my conscience is clear at this moment.

-Therefore, brothers, we have an obligationbut it is not to the sinful nature, to live according to it.
-For if you live according to the sinful nature, you will die; but if by the Spirit you put to death the misdeeds of the body, you will live, (Romans 8:12,13)
+Therefore, brothers, we have an obligation—but it is not to the sinful nature, to live according to it.
+For if you live according to the sinful nature, you will die; but if by the Spirit you put to death the misdeeds of the body, you will live (Romans 8:12,13)

 And as far as doing God’s perfect will:

-Therefore, I urge you, brothers, in view of God’s mercy, to offer your bodies as living sacrifices, holy and pleasing to Godthis is your spiritual act of worship.
+Therefore, I urge you, brothers, in view of God’s mercy, to offer your bodies as living sacrifices, holy and pleasing to God—this is your spiritual act of worship.
 Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.
-Then you will be able to test and approve what God’s will ishis good, pleasing and perfect will.
+Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.
 (Romans 12:1,2)

 His good, pleasing and perfect will.
 Does that sound to you like Paul is saying no one can do God’s perfect will?

-We have been lied to.
-It is my opinion that numerous believers throughout the Christian Era have performed God’s will for them perfectly.
+In my opinion, numerous believers throughout the Christian Era have performed God’s will for them perfectly.
 Yet, because of unscriptural teaching, they may not have had the joy, comfort, and peace that comes when we are at rest in the center of God’s Person and will and we know it.

 “Rejoicing over the Law” is part of the feast of Tabernacles.
 Here is a question: how does rejoicing over God’s Law differ from rejoicing over God’s will?
 When we understand this, we will understand the difference between the Law of Moses and the new covenant.

 This is the covenant I will make with the house of Israel after that time, declares the Lord.
 I will put my laws in their minds and write them on their hearts.
 I will be their God, and they will be my people.
 (Hebrews 8:10)

 The above is the new covenant.
-Notice how it differs from the manmade covenant, the “four steps of salvation,” that is used today by so many Christian churches.
+Notice how it differs from the man-made covenant, the “four steps of salvation,” that is used today by so many Christian churches.

 But back to the difference between the Law of Moses and the new covenant, and what this has to do with how rejoicing over God’s will differs from “rejoicing over the Law of Moses.”
 The Law is written on stone, or parchment, or paper.
 The new covenant can be written only in the mind and heart of the believer.